thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         image: /images/user-guide/ui/alias/entity-name-3-pe.png
         title: 'The Entities table widget with alias that filters devices, which names start with ‘Compressor’, has been added.'

+entity-type-1:
+    0:
+        image: /images/user-guide/ui/alias/entity-type-1-pe.png
+        title: 'In the "Add alias" dialog box, enter the alias name, select the "Entity type " filter type, and choose the entity type - "Device".
+Then, click "Add";'

+entity-type-2:
+    1:
+        image: /images/user-guide/ui/alias/entity-type-2-pe.png
+        title: 'Add an Entity table widget that will display a list of entities.
+Use the "Entity type" alias as a data source;'
+    2:
+        image: /images/user-guide/ui/alias/entity-type-3-pe.png
+        title: 'Added the Entity table widget that displays a list of devices.'

+entity-group-list-1:
+    0:
+        image: /images/user-guide/ui/alias/entity-group-list-1-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+entity-group-list-2:
+    0:
+        image: /images/user-guide/ui/alias/entity-group-list-2-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+entity-group-list-3:
+    0:
+        image: /images/user-guide/ui/alias/entity-group-list-3-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    1:
+        image: /images/user-guide/ui/alias/entity-group-list-4-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+entity-group-list-4:
+    0:
+        image: /images/user-guide/ui/alias/entity-group-list-5-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    1:
+        image: /images/user-guide/ui/alias/entity-group-list-6-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+entity-group-list-5:
+    0:
+        image: /images/user-guide/ui/alias/entity-group-list-7-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    1:
+        image: /images/user-guide/ui/alias/entity-group-list-8-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    2:
+        image: /images/user-guide/ui/alias/entity-group-list-9-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    3:
+        image: /images/user-guide/ui/alias/entity-group-list-10-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

+entity-group-list-6:
+    0:
+        image: /images/user-guide/ui/alias/entity-group-list-11-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    1:
+        image: /images/user-guide/ui/alias/entity-group-list-12-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'
+    2:
+        image: /images/user-guide/ui/alias/entity-group-list-13-pe.png
+        title: 'To add this alias, enter the alias name, and select the filter type "Entity from dashboard state" in the "Add alias" dialog.
+Then click "Add".'

 entity-from-dashboard-state-1:
     0:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-2-pe.png